-Must be common for ghost hunters — turns out Danny Phantom is a Grinch.
+Must be common for ghost hunters — turns out Danny Phantom is also a Grinch.
 Growing up with two erratic parents who spend their holidays too busy arguing about Santa's existence gave him a deep hatred of Christmas and probably the only child negligence story involving possessed turkey and the one time a dog peed in his face when he was a baby.
 Unfortunately, he takes his aggression on the wrong guy and is forced to learn the real meaning of the holidays.

 Shrek starts out as one of these in Shrek the Halls.